fcn06/swarm/README.md

 Swarm.rs is a Rust project that empowers you to build and orchestrate intelligent agents.
 Think of it as a control center for your digital assistants, allowing them to communicate, collaborate, and tackle complex tasks together.

-We combine two powerful communication protocols, and an orchestration capability:
+We combine two powerful communication protocols ( MCP and A2A) , and an orchestration capability:

 * MCP (Microservice Communication Protocol): For agents to interact with external services and data sources.
 Imagine your agents querying a weather API or accessing a database\!